U.S. Senate passes gun safety bill as Supreme Court knocks down handgun limits | Law-Order

 The Supreme Court ruling earlier on Thursday, pushed through by its conservative majority, struck down New York state's limits on carrying concealed handguns outside the home.
 The court found that the law, enacted in 1913, violated a person's right to "keep and bear arms" under the U.S. Constitution's Second Amendment.

 In the Senate vote late on Thursday, 15 Republicans joined all 50 Democrats in voting for the bill.
-It will next go for approval to the House of Representatives, where Democrats have a majority and it is expected to pass despite House Republicans instructing their members to oppose it.
+Democratic House Speaker Nancy Pelosi applauded the bill's passage and said in a statement it would advance in the House on Friday, with a vote coming as soon as possible.

+House Republicans have instructed their members to vote against the bill, although since the chamber is controlled by Democrats their support is not needed for the bill's passage.
 After House passage, Biden will sign the bill into law.
-The Senate action came weeks after an impassioned speech by Biden, in which he declared "enough" of gun violence and urged lawmakers to act.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)